-I texted my mom to get the non-vegan recipe - it was heavy on the mayo and, of course, the shakey Parmesan cheese - then veganized it.
+I texted my mom to get the non-vegan recipe -- it was heavy on the mayo and, of course, the shakey Parmesan cheese.
+Then, I veganized it.
 I'm thrilled with how it came out!

 Instead of mayo, I created a flavorful garlic cashew cream sauce to give this dip its a creaminess.
 The cashew cream comes together quickly in the blender.

 To replace the shakey Parm, I just substituted nutritional yeast.